Learning Support Faculty

 Teachers from the Learning Support Faculty are available for informal discussions at the Year 6 open evening, on the Year 6 intake day before transferring to secondary school, at the Year 7 welcome evening and progress meeting in the first half of the Autumn Term.
 Teachers from the Faculty will also be available at Parents’ Consultation Evenings for all year groups, and can usually be consulted on these occasions without appointment.
 At other times, you are welcome to contact the school by telephone, and to request an appointment with the Head of Learning Support if a more detailed discussion is required.

-The following points summarise some of the key areas where the Learning Support Faculty provides support for pupils with individual learning needs:
+The following points summarise some key areas where the Learning Support Faculty provides support for pupils with individual learning needs:

 - Assessment of learners’ literacy skills, and general aptitudes and abilities

-- Setting learning targets using Individual Education Plans, and monitoring and reviewing the progress of learners at informal and formal review meetings
+- Setting learning targets and monitoring and reviewing the progress of learners at informal and annual review meetings (for pupils with EHCPs)

 - Monitoring and evaluating the progress of all pupils with individual learning needs